Week 10 of Pregnancy

 Being 10 weeks pregnant is a significant milestone for both you and your baby.
 Here's some additional professional advice on how to transition to this new stage while keeping you and your baby safe.

 • During this period, aim for 30 minutes of activity every day.
 If you're having problems sticking to your normal workout plan, try adding yoga (with your doctor's consent).
-It may help you sleep better, relieve pregnancy-related problems, and even prepare you for breathing methods to use during delivery.
+It may help you sleep better, relieve pregnancy-related problems, and even prepare you for breathing methods to use during delivery

-Frequently Asked Questions
+Frequently Asked Questions on Week 10 of Pregnancy

 1. Can you feel the baby at ten weeks?